-The current Woodstock Elementary School action plan is available on the school website and includes goals and strategies for the current year as well as the mission and vision statements.
-It is updated annually.
-Current school-wide initiatives and commitments include responsive classroom, technology integration and health education.
 In 2011-12 Woodstock Elementary School completed a Safe Routes to School assessment program which encouraged offsite solutions to making the community more accessible to walkers and bikers.
-Fund-raising for major grounds revitalization will take place in school year 2012-13.
+Fund-raising for improvements to the playground is underway in 2019-2020.
 Woodstock encourages the Elementary School to maintain a village location.